Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 {% endblock content %}
 ```

-As we've seen before we start by extending the `base.html` template and override the title section using `super` again to keep our site title, then we insert into our `content` block.
+As we've seen before we start by extending the `base.html` template and override the title section using `super` again to keep our site title, then we insert it into our `content` block.
 We use `section.title` to pull out the title we defined in the front matter in `_index.md`.

 Now we get on to showing the blog list.
 Zola offers us the `section.pages` variable that gives us a sorted list of page objects representing pages in our section that we can iterate over and provide links to using their `permalink` and `title` variables.